The type of food we eat can have a major impact on our carbon footprint.

 Buying locally and seasonally

-Reducing your meat consumption can significantly reduce your carbon footprint.
+Sourcing meat locally and looking to reduce meat consumption can reduce your carbon footprint.
 Schemes such as ‘Meat Free Monday’ can teach you about the positive impacts you can have on the planet by skipping meat once a week.

 Locally produced vegetables